-- The Company's attractions, namely the CN Tower, Montréal Science Centre ("MSC") and Downsview Park, were able to remain open for the entire quarter. - The Company's rental operations improved with leasing and parking activity compared to the prior vear period. - The Company's attractions welcomed paid guests of close to 520,000 during the period, which was a significant increase from the comparable prior year period when the Company's operations were suspended due to COVID-19.
+- The Company's attractions, namely the CN Tower, Montréal Science Centre ("MSC") and Downsview Park, were open, and largely unaffected by COVID-19 for the first summer since 2019. - The Company's attractions welcomed paid guests of close to 1.5 million year-to-date, which was a significant increase from the comparable prior year period when the Company's operations were impacted to COVID-19. - The Company's rental operations improved with leasing and parking activity compared to the prior year period as a result of higher volumes of guests onsite, particularly at the Company's attractions.